gustavoloureirodosreis/Walking-Tours/README.md

 ## Using the Dashboard

-1. Paste a public YouTube URL.
+1. Upload a local video file (MP4/MOV/WEBM/AVI, ≤500 MB / ~10 minutes).
-2. The API route downloads the full video, extracts frames at 1 FPS with ffmpeg, and sends each frame to Roboflow Rapid.
+2. The API route stores it temporarily, extracts frames at 1 FPS with ffmpeg, and sends each frame to Roboflow Rapid.
-3. Review the timeline (one data point per second), YouTube playback, and the annotated preview returned by Roboflow.
+3. Review the timeline (one data point per second) and the annotated preview returned by Roboflow.

 ## Notes

 - The legacy FastAPI/SAM3 backend has been removed per the new requirements.
-- All heavy lifting (video download, ffmpeg, Roboflow calls) happens on the server so the API key never ships to the browser.
+- All heavy lifting (upload, ffmpeg, Roboflow calls) happens on the server so the API key never ships to the browser.